The Carlos Dunlap trade was a big win for the Seahawks, even if he doesn’t return

 Dunlap would return to a playoff contender (assuming quarterback Russell Wilson is still around) and would know exactly where he fits in the defense.
 The Seahawks would add depth to their pass rush, which was plagued before Dunlap arrived.

 That said, there are some other factors at play here.
-1) Dunlap might be offered a deal too rich for the Seahawks — or he may simply be attracted to new scenery.
+1) Dunlap might be offered a deal too rich for the Seahawks — or he might simply be attracted to new scenery.
 2) The Seahawks might gamble on second-year defensive end Darrell Taylor having a big season and decide to spend their money elsewhere (e.g. the offensive line.)

 This is the usual dance for the Seahawks’ front office.
 Questions abound in March, but Schneider and Co. usually have their needs met once the season rolls around (or in the cases of Dunlap, Duane Brown and Quandre Diggs, midway through the season).